shopcanal/e2e-tests/README.md

 ### Running tests manually

-Use `yarn test` to run all tests, or `yarn test tests/x` to run test `x.spec.ts` in the tests folder.
+Use `yarn test` to run all tests, or `yarn tests.specific tests/x` to run test `x.spec.ts` in the tests folder.
 You can add as many tests to run as you want instead of running all them.
 Running all tests on all browsers can be done with `yarn test.all`.